Kerry-Lynne Findlay

-Kerry-Lynne Donna Findlay (born January 12, 1955) is a Canadian politician who served as the member of Parliament (MP) for South Surrey—White Rock from 2019 to 2025, and previously represented the riding of Delta—Richmond East in the House of Common from 2011 to 2015.
-A member of the Conservative Party, she had served as Parliamentary Secretary to the Minister of Justice, Associate Minister of National Defence, and Minister of National Revenue while that party was in power under Prime Minister Stephen Harper.
+Kerry-Lynne Donna Findlay (born January 12, 1955) is a Canadian politician and lawyer who served as leader of the Conservative Party of British Columbia from May to September 2026.
+She had served as a member of Parliament (MP) for South Surrey—White Rock from 2019 to 2025 and Delta—Richmond East from 2011 to 2015 with the federal Conservative Party.
+Findlay was Associate Minister of National Defence in 2013, and Minister of National Revenue from 2013 to 2015 under Prime Minister Stephen Harper.

 Early life and legal career

-Findlay was born in Ladysmith, British Columbia, and lived in Nanaimo and Victoria; her brother Greg Findlay was a linebacker for the BC Lions Canadian football team.
+Kerry-Lynne Findlay was born in 1955 in Ladysmith, British Columbia, and lived in Nanaimo and Victoria; her brother Greg Findlay was a linebacker for the BC Lions Canadian Football League (CFL) team.
+She comes from a family with many former CFL players; Findlay's father Stephen Findlay played for the Hamilton Tigers in the 23rd Grey Cup.
 After graduating from Crofton House School in Vancouver, she attended the University of British Columbia, receiving a Bachelor of Arts degree in history and political science in 1975, and a law degree in 1978.

 She articled at Kowarsky and Company in Vancouver, then worked there as an associate for two years before briefly serving as in-house counsel for the Insurance Corporation of British Columbia.
 She established her own practice in 1981, then joined Connell Lightbody in 1987 before switching to Watson Goepel Maledy in 1996.
 During her legal career, Findlay has been active in both the national and B.C. provincial branch of the Canadian Bar Association.
 She held various positions in that organization including national and provincial chair of the Constitutional Law Section and member of the National Task Force on Canadian Court Reform, and she was acclaimed president of the B.C.
 Branch for the 1997–1998 term.
-Findlay was appointed a Queen's Counsel in March 1999 by the Attorney General of British Columbia, and served a five-year term as a Member of the Canadian Human Rights Tribunal by appointment of the Federal Minister of Justice (2006–2011).
+Findlay was appointed Queen's Counsel in March 1999 by the Attorney General of British Columbia, and served a five-year term as a Member of the Canadian Human Rights Tribunal by appointment of the Federal Minister of Justice (2006–2011).

-She has also been recognized with the Vancouver YWCA Woman of Distinction Award in the category of Management, Professions and Trades (May 2001) and the national Cecilia I. Johnstone Award (2011) that recognizes women who have achieved professional excellence in their field and influenced other women to pursue legal careers, supported other women in career advancement or opened doors for women lawyers in a variety of job settings that historically were closed to them.

 Political career

+In the 1980s and 1990s, Findlay was a supporter of the Liberal Party of Canada.
+She attended national conventions as a delegate, was an executive member of the Liberal Party Women's Commission, and an executive member of the party for the Vancouver Centre riding association.

-Formerly a supporter of the federal Liberal Party, Findlay ran in the 2000 federal election as a Canadian Alliance candidate in the riding of Vancouver Quadra, but lost to Liberal candidate Stephen Owen.
+Findlay entered politics during the 2000 federal election as a Canadian Alliance candidate in the riding of Vancouver Quadra, but lost to Liberal candidate Stephen Owen.